PyChina/weekly/content/Issue/issue-395.md

 - [Pandas GroupBy: Python 数据分组指南](https://pycoders.com/link/2923/web)
     + REAL PYTHON

 Learn how to work adeptly with the Pandas GroupBy facility while mastering ways to manipulate, transform, and summarize data.
-You’ll work with real-world datasets and chain GroupBy methods together to get data in an output that suits your purpose.
+You'll work with real-world datasets and chain GroupBy methods together to get data in an output that suits your purpose.

 (`是也乎:`